 \subsection{Log-Linear Models}

-In this section we introduce the class of models that we may apply the iterative proportional scaling algorithm to, in order to compute the maximum likelihood estimate.
+In this section we introduce the class of models to which we may apply the iterative proportional scaling algorithm in order to compute the maximum likelihood estimate.
 We start with some background on log-linear models before defining our main object of interest, \textit{partition models}.